kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_GetStarted.md

 ---
 layout: page
-title: Getting Started with the SDK in iOS Applications
+title: Getting Started with the Kaltura Player SDK in iOS Applications
 subcat: SDK 3.0 (Beta) - iOS
 weight: 292
 ---

-# Getting Started

 This article will help you get started with the development of the Player SDK for iOS.